mmomtchev/mmomtchev/macOS-untraceable-internet.md

 - a macOS computer
 - an external USB Wi-Fi adapter - high powered antennas work best but are not mandatory
-- a publicly hosted server that will serve as the public origin of your connection if you need one (some services such as `ssh` require it)
+- a publicly hosted server that will serve as the public origin of your connection if you need one (some services such as `ssh` require it) - you can use your own or you can use any public OpenVPN-compatible service - you do not need to trust your VPN provider - they do not see the origin of your connection
 - VMWare Fusion with a Linux guest

 ## The Linux router